adilio/qrcheck/README.md

 ### Security Features

-- **Server-side Resolution**: URL resolution happens on the server to avoid CORS limitations
+- **Server-side Resolution**: URL resolution happens in Netlify Functions to avoid CORS limitations
 - **Controlled Redirect Tracing**: Maximum of 10 hops with 5-second timeout per request
 - **Input Validation**: Validates URL format and length before processing
 - **No Caching**: Results are not cached to ensure fresh analysis
+- **Privacy-First**: No data is stored or tracked

 ## Development